-Corridor Partners are looking to appoint suitably qualified consultants who can work with a steering group to develop an economic vision for the corridor, which builds upon the recently completed LDA study which sets out the corridors assets as a first phase of the commission and thereafter work prepare a cross Corridor Local Industrial Strategy (LIS) delivery plan which aggregates the potential of "place" and maximises the corridors potential to drive economic growth for UK Plc.
+Corridor Partners are looking to appoint suitably qualified consultants who can work with a steering group to develop a vision for the corridor, which builds upon the recently completed LDA study which sets out the corridors assets as a first phase of the commission and thereafter work prepare a cross Corridor Local Industrial Strategy (LIS) delivery plan which aggregates the potential of "place" and maximises the corridors potential to drive economic growth for UK Plc.
 This second phase would be completed over the course of the 2018 with a view to aligning this with LIS at a place level by December 2018.
 The vision will articulate the potential of the corridor building upon the key areas of strength, competitive advantage and the thematic areas which offer the most opportunity to drive economic growth and increased productivity across the Corridor.
-Consideration of the Industrial Strategy, the strategic objectives and aspirations set out in the document and how the Corridor relates to the five Foundations of Productivity and four Grand Challenges proposed by the Government, will be an important part of developing the vision and the final Cross Corridor LIS.
+Consideration of the Industrial Strategy, the strategic objectives and aspirations set out in the document and how the Corridor relates to the 5 Foundations of Productivity and 4 Grand Challenges proposed by the Government will be an important part of developing the vision and final Cross Corridor LIS.

-Critical building blocks are in place through the recently refreshed Strategic Economic Plans (SEPs) and Growth Strategies from OxLEP, Buckinghamshire Thames Valley LEP and SEMLEP and the revised economic strategy of the Greater Cambridge and Peterborough MCA.
-The successful consultant will be expected to work with each core partner as they develop their response to the Industrial Strategy at a "place" level; it is anticipated that this will provide the foundations for the development of a cross corridor approach.
+Critical building blocks are in place through the recently refreshed Strategic Economic Plans (SEPs) & Growth Strategies from OxLEP, Buckinghamshire Thames Valley LEP SEMLEP and Hertfordshire LEP and the revised economic strategy of the Greater Cambridge and Peterborough MCA.
+The successful consultant will be expected to work with each core partner as they develop their response to the LIS at a "place" level, this cross corridor work will then build the cross corridor approach from these foundations.
 We would expect consultants to look closely at these documents and the supporting evidence base in order to frame the vision and the supporting case.
-In addition to this, key strategies for skills, infrastructure, science and innovation audits, which underpin and have been produced in support of the original SEPs, will also need to be reviewed and considered.
+In addition to this, key strategies for skills, infrastructure and innovation which underpin and have been produced in support of the original SEPs will also need to be reviewed and considered.